trantako/trantako.github.io/_scalemodel/railroad.md

 ## Elevation!

-Next, I designed how the track pieces would be laid out and draw some sketches to the thin boards.
+Next, I designed how the track pieces would be laid out and drew sketches to the thin boards.
 It was important to check that I could put the track pieces together the way I wanted.

 Then, I started to add elevation by cutting pieces of hard styrofoam.
 I used a tool that looks like a soldering iron, but has a different blade and doesn't get too hot.
 The smell was awful, even with windows and doors open I could work only a short period at a time.